-Ekundayo Igeleke (he/him/his) is our new Chapter Organizing Director.
-He is a Hip Hop educator and grassroots organizer.
+Ekundayo (he/him/his) is a Hip Hop educator and grassroots organizer.
 He is a lead organizer with the People’s Justice Project focusing on leadership development and the decriminalization of working class people of color.
 In 2011, Ekundayo was selected as an apprentice with Public Allies where he worked with The Urban League of Greater Cincinnati to facilitate the relationship between parent, school, and community.
 Additionally, he co-organized a community conversation campaign that addressed the lack of accessible resources for youth.
 Once the project was complete, he organized a Freedom School site to address the needs of an entire community by using education as a tool for liberation.
 In 2014, Ekundayo became a member of the National Juvenile Justice Network through the Youth Justice Leadership program where he co-launched a Freedom School program inside of three youth correctional facilities in Ohio from 2014-2016 to decrease the reentry rate and empower system involved youth.
 Ekundayo‘s work over the past 5 years has primarily focused on implementing prevention, intervention and restorative practices in schools, after-school programs, and in communities of color.
 He combines organizing, curriculum development, youth and young adult leadership development, and public policy as tools to liberate the African working class and other communities of color.

 When Ekundayo is not in radical action, he watches anime, hits the gym, spends time with his fiancé, filling his life with the aesthetics of art (writing, poetry, visual art, dance, etc.) meditation, and trying new afro vegan recipes.